2022 Arkansas elections: Secretary of state

 Incumbent secretary John Thurston ran for re-election.
 Originally facing two other Republicans and two Democrats, Thurston won the Republican primary and defeated Democratic candidate Anna Beth Gorman in the general election.

 Attorney general

 Incumbent attorney general Leslie Rutledge was term-limited and not eligible for re-election, and instead ran for lieutenant governor.
 Incumbent lieutenant governor Tim Griffin won the Republican primary on May 24 and defeated Democrat Jesse Gibson in the general election.

 State treasurer

 Incumbent treasurer Dennis Milligan was term-limited and not eligible for re-election, and instead ran for state auditor.
 In February 2021, Republican Mathew Pitsch declared his candidacy for treasurer of Arkansas in the 2022 election, though lost his party primary to Arkansas House representative Mark Lowery.
 Lowery defeated Democratic candidate Pam Whitaker in the general election.

 State auditor

 Incumbent auditor Andrea Lea was term-limited and unable to run for re-election.
 Term-limited state treasurer Dennis Milligan entered the race as the Republican candidate and won against Democratic candidate Diamond Arnold-Johnson and Libertarian Simeon Snow.
-Notably, Pulaski County, home to Little Rock, only voted for the Democratic nominee by a 4.7% margin.